-The Company owns utilities that provide services to municipalities in Canada and the U.S. Although the Company is granted exclusive rights to operate in the municipalities through franchise agreements and certificates of convenience and necessity, the municipalities may exercise their rights under legislation to expropriate the utilities at fair value, subject to a special vote to do so.
+The Company owns utilities that provide services to municipalities in Canada and the U.S. Although the Company is granted exclusive rights to operate in the municipalities through franchise agreements and certificates of convenience and necessity, the municipalities may exercise their rights under legislation to expropriate the utilities at fair value, subject to local processes.

 EPCOR is a municipally controlled and subsidiary corporation of the City.
-The Modernized Municipal Government Act (MGA) contains provisions which could restrict EPCOR's ability to conduct its business and achieve its strategic objectives.
-The Municipally Controlled Corporations Regulation (MCC Regulation), which exempts EPCOR from the MGA expires periodically and is scheduled to next expire on June 30, 2028.
+The Municipal Government Act (MGA) contains provisions that could restrict EPCOR's ability to conduct its business and achieve its strategic objectives.
+The Municipally Controlled Corporations Regulation (MCC Regulation), which exempts EPCOR from the MGA, expires periodically and is scheduled to next expire on June 30, 2028.
 If the MCC Regulation is not extended, then the Company could become subject to the provisions of the MGA.
-In advance of the MCC Regulation's next expiry, EPCOR will work with the GOA to extend the exemption past June 30, 2028, or to permanently exempt EPCOR from the MGA.
+In advance of the MCC Regulation's next expiry, EPCOR will work with the GOA to extend the exemption past June 30, 2028.